network-flows/Lonestar-Mod-Guide/docs/Content.md

     - In most cases: Association Lv required to enable this item.
 (0-70)
     - For Units: Ship Lv required to enable this item.
 (0-10)
 - InGame: Set to `FALSE` to disable* this item.
-- Pros: This item is enabled exclusive to target ship.
+- Pros: This item is enabled exclusive to listed ships.
     - Mega-ship counts as the original ship.
     - If element numerical, refers to a ship in vanilla game;
     - If element in the format: `<ModID>.<ShipID>`, refers to a ship in another mod;